NextronSystems/thor-manual/usage/configuration.rst

 Personal Information
 ^^^^^^^^^^^^^^^^^^^^

-THOR features an option named ``--brd`` that allows to filter the output messages and replace all known locations and fields that can contain user names or user ids with the value ``ANONYMIZED_BY_THOR``.
+THOR features an option named ``--no-personal-data`` that allows to filter the output messages and replace all known locations and fields that can contain user names or user ids with the value ``ANONYMIZED_BY_THOR``.